NYMC > School of Health Sciences and Practice (SHSP) > Admissions & Financial Aid > Admission Requirements > M.S. in Speech-Language Pathology

 Speech-Language Pathology Admission Requirements

-The following are specific requirements for admissions to the medically-oriented M.S. in Speech-Language Pathology program at New York Medical College.
+The following are specific requirements for admission to the medically-oriented M.S. in Speech-Language Pathology program at New York Medical College.
 These requirements will ensure your ability to enter into successful practice upon graduation.
 We do not require an undergraduate degree in communications disorders.

 • Official transcripts from every accredited U.S. college or university attended.